-Advantages Disadvantages Distribute the workload to a large number Is a terrible bandwith hog, which clogs up of relatively cheap clients. network very quickly.
-If one user needs more speed, a faster Installation are time-consuming and system must purchased just for him/her difficult to coordinate.
-New software or rather than a large expensive host system version of software must be installed on that everyone is going to take a piece of. multiple machines.
-Version upgrades can be particularly problematic since old clients are not always compatible with the new server components and vice versa.
-All is leave attend of how of her sites product client may have to be upgraded at one time the southing of the presente which can create quite a serious logistic software esclines problem.
-The same money that buys the computing Large servers grow exponentially in price. power on the client side also buys power Some are every hit as expensive as ison for other productivity application such as sy stem word processing and spreadsheet application.
+Disadvantages

+Is a terrible bandwith hog, which clogs up

+network very quickly.

+Installation are time-consuming and

+difficult to coordinate.
+New software or

+version of software must be installed on

+multiple machines.
+Version upgrades can

+be particularly problematic since old clients

+are not always compatible with the new

+server components and vice versa.
+All

+client may have to be upgraded at one time

+which can create quite a serious logistic

+problem.

+Large servers grow exponentially in price

+Some are every rut as expensive as bus

+svalem

+word processing and spreadsheet

+application.